Echo Studio hands-on: Amazon's biggest speaker sounds amazing

 One of the biggest announcements at today's Amazon event is also big in size.
-The Echo Studio is Amazon's first-ever play at high-end audio, promising immersive 3D audio, Dolby Atmos capabilities and support for lossless audio streaming.
+The Echo Studio is Amazon's first-ever play at high-end audio, promising immersive 3D sound, Dolby Atmos capabilities and support for lossless audio streaming.
 It looks and feels like a premium product, with a sound that fills the whole room, and a design that's not too shabby either.

 Sponsored Links

-Up close, the rounded cylinder styling reminds me a lot of Apple's HomePod, except with a couple of slits around the speaker's sides.
-On the top are the controls, such as the volume controls and a mute toggle.
-It has the same fabric-covering as most of the Echo lineup.
-In an admittedly controlled environment here at Amazon's HQ, I thought the sound quality was astounding, with a deep, booming bass and soaring highs.
+Up close, the cylindrical styling reminds me a lot of Apple's HomePod, except with a couple of slits around the speaker's sides.
+On the top are the controls, such as the volume buttons and a mute toggle.
+It also has the same fabric-covering as most of the Echo lineup.
+In an admittedly controlled environment, here at Amazon's HQ, I thought the sound quality was astounding, with deep, booming bass and soaring highs.

-Amazon also showed off the Echo Studio in a home theater setup, where two of them were paired together to create a surround sound system.
+Amazon also showed off the Echo Studio in a home theater setup, where two of them were paired to create a surround sound system.
 That, with the aforementioned Dolby Atmos support, resulted in an impressively immersive home theater experience.
 Of course, it's no coincidence that Amazon's 4K-compatible Fire TVs can stream Dolby Atmos, and the Echo Studio would match well with them.

 On the inside is a bunch of tech that helps make it all happen.
 There are three speakers, a discrete tweeter, and a 5.25-inch bass driver.
-One of the reasons the Echo Studio apparently sounds so good are also a series of microphones that are designed to calibrate audio performance based on its surroundings.
+One of the reasons the Echo Studio apparently sounds so good is also a series of microphones that are designed to calibrate audio performance based on its surroundings.

 The Echo Studio is priced very competitively at $200, which is $100 less than the HomePod and is around the same as the Sonos One, which also has Alexa compatibility.